Learn how to edit and manage your Google Business profile here effectively

 It is essential for all businesses to claim their Google Business Profile in order to protect their brand and their online reputation.
 Optimizing your profile can be an effective way for your business to rank higher in Google search results, especially as Google places priority on its own products and services within the search results.

 Changes continue to be made to Google’s local listing program, including the added functionality of being able to manage your Google Business Profile directly within Google search.

 Brands have been given the option to manage their Google Business profile from Google search for about five years now.

 However, recently Google has taken this a step further by adding features and functionality to manage and edit your Business Profile in search more fully.

 Awareness among business owners of this management feature is very low; many brands are unaware of the option or might find it challenging to navigate, as it is a new way to manage their Google Business profile.

 This is a missed opportunity, mainly because Google has the strategic aim for businesses to use Google search as the primary means to manage the majority of Google Business Profiles.

 Our article will look at how to start managing your Google Business profile in search.

-How can I use this new feature to manage my Google Business profile in search?
+How can I use this new feature to manage my GBM in search?

 As most businesses who have Google Business Profiles mostly have just one location, Google now recommends that they manage their location directly from Google search rather than through the Business Profile Manager.